zhangguiyu/django-taggit/README.rst

 This custom version uses 64-bit primary keys for TaggItems and object_id, to support tagging a class with more than 2 billion objects, which exceeds the limitation of the 32-bit default primary key.

+NOTE: the 64-bit modifications suppot django 1.7 or higher via the django migrations in /migrations; I have NOT touched the south_migrations/